Pelagic-Ecosystems/BC_Functional_Biogeography/README.md

 Files 0, 1, and 2 are for data wrangling and trait matrix curation.
 If you wish to run these scripts, please create the trait_database_raw/ folder with the data in this repository: https://github.com/Pelagic-Ecosystems/Zooplankton_trait_database.
 If you need access to the raw zooplankton community data, please connect with the authors or visit https://www.dfo-mpo.gc.ca/science/species-especes/plankton-plancton/basedonnees-zooplankton-database/index-eng.html.

+We are grateful to the many DFO staff, Coast Guard crews, students and researchers who participated in the surveys which contributed to the dataset collection.
+Taxonomic analysis was carried out by DFO’s Pacific Plankton Ecology program and raw data archived and maintained on the Institute of Ocean Sciences Zooplankton Database.